MicrosoftDocs/azure-stack-docs/azure-stack/operator/give-app-access-to-resources.md

    > [!NOTE]
    > To add role assignments for a given resource, your user account must belong to a role that declares the `Microsoft.Authorization/roleAssignments/write` permission.
 For example, either the [Owner](/azure/role-based-access-control/built-in-roles#owner) or [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) built-in roles.
 2. Navigate to the resource you wish to allow the app to access.
-In this example, assign the app's service principal to a role at the subscription scope, by selecting **Subscriptions**, then a specific subscription.
+In this example, assign the app to a role at the subscription scope, by selecting **Subscriptions**, then a specific subscription.
 You could instead select a resource group, or a specific resource like a virtual machine.

      ![Select subscription for assignment](./media/give-app-access-to-resources/select-subscription.png)